 Philipp Hildebrand, Vice Chairman of BlackRock, is a member of the firm’s Global Executive Committee with the BlackRock Investment Institute (BII), the Financial Markets Advisory (FMA) and the Client Solutions (CS) businesses reporting to him.

 Mr. Hildebrand joined BlackRock in October 2012.
 Before coming to BlackRock, he served as Chairman of the Governing Board of the Swiss National Bank (SNB) until January 2012.
 In that capacity, he was also a Director of the Bank for International Settlements (BIS), the Swiss Governor of the International Monetary Fund (IMF) and a member of the Financial Stability Board (FSB), of which the Leaders of the G20 appointed him Vice Chairman in November 2011.

 Previously, Mr. Hildebrand was Chief Investment Officer of a Swiss private bank and a partner of Moore Capital Management in London.
 Between 2006 and 2009, he served as a member of the Strategic Committee of the French Debt Management Office.

 Mr. Hildebrand is a member of the Group of Thirty and an Honorary Fellow of Lincoln College, Oxford.
 He sits on the International Advisory Board of Oxford University’s Blavatnik School of Government and the International Leadership Council for Europe for the University of Toronto.
 He is a Chevalier de L’Ordre National du Mérite (France).

-Mr. Hildebrand earned a BA from the University of Toronto in 1988, a Master's degree from the Graduate Institute of International Studies in Geneva in 1990, and a DPhil from the University of Oxford in 1994.
+Mr. Hildebrand earned a BA from the University of Toronto, an MA from the Graduate Institute of International Studies in Geneva, and a DPhil from the University of Oxford.